FIND AS MANY CHECKPOINTS AS YOU CAN IN THE TIME LIMIT

 U18s.
 Children must be accompanied by a suitable and responsible adult guardian.
 The guardian is responsible for the welfare of the child.

 CAN WE BRING CAMPERVANS/CARAVANS?

 Yes, you can bring your campervan or caravan.
-There is an area of hardstanding that will be used on a first come first served basis but be aware that you may be on grass and no electric hook ups.
+Be aware that you will be on grass and there are no electric hook ups.
 Caravan owners may be asked to park their car separately.
-The max space you should take up including awning is 6 x 4m, if you need more room you must contact email@example.com to book (£15).
+The max space you should take up is 6 x 5m, if you need more room you must contact firstname.lastname@example.org to book.

 CAN WE STAY OFF SITE?

 Yes, if you’d like to sleep in a little more luxury then you are welcome to stay in one of the many B&Bs or hotels in the area.
 Lots more information here.

 WHO CAN ENTER

 Solos and teams of two (or three – contact us).
 U18s in a team only with a combined min. age 35yrs.
 U14 and feel you have enough experience to compete?
 Minimum age is 14yrs old.
 Parent/guardian contact email@example.com.
 We recommend U16s have competed in the Short Course before attempting the Long Course.

 Head to the start line within your allocated a 15 min start time window.
 You will be given any final information before being asked to ‘dib’ your timing tag in the START box.
 Your time will begin and you will then be given your map, showing all the checkpoint locations available for that day and how many points they are worth.
 You then move away from the start line and plan your route.